Learning Encoding-Decoding Direction Pairs to Unveil Concepts of Influence in Deep Vision Networks: Proposed Method

 Finally, the \textbf{Uncertainty Region Alignment Loss ($\loss^{ur})$} is:

-with $\gH$ denoting entropy and $f^+$ denoting the part of the network after the layer of study that provides output class probabilities.
+with $\gH$ denoting entropy.
 When we manipulate the representations via either UFM or CFM, we use the layer's activation function (typically a ReLU) to keep the features in the input domain of the next layer.
-Throughout the experiments, we will denote Uncertainty Region Alignment loss with UFM as $\loss^{uur}$ and with CFM as $\loss^{cur}$.
+Throughout the experiments, we will denote the Uncertainty Region Alignment loss with UFM as $\loss^{uur}$ and with CFM as $\loss^{cur}$.
 We consider the use of $\loss^{uur}$ and $\loss^{cur}$ to be mutually-exclusive.
 We either use the first or the second type of manipulation when computing the Uncertainty Region Alignment Loss and never both types at the same time.